itzAmil/email-spam-detector/README.md

 ## 🚦 How It Works

 1. User inputs email text into the Streamlit web app.
-2. The text is transformed using the trained **TF-IDF vectorizer**.
+2. The text is transformed using the trained TF-IDF vectorizer.
-3. The vectorized input is passed to the **Multinomial Naive Bayes model**.
+3. The vectorized input is passed to the Naive Bayes model.
 4. The model outputs `Spam` or `Not Spam` as the prediction.

 ---